QubitPi/management-blogs/docs/_posts/2020-08-02-11-asynchronous-services-and-clients.md

 title: Asynchronous Services and Clients
 tags: [Asynchronous API, AsyncResponse, Callback, Chunked Output, Chunked Input]
 color: rgb(255, 111, 97)
+feature-img: "assets/img/pexels/design-art/2020-08-02-11-asynchronous-services-and-clients/cover.png"
+thumbnail: "assets/img/pexels/design-art/2020-08-02-11-asynchronous-services-and-clients/cover.png"
 author: QubitPi
 excerpt_separator: <!--more-->
 ---

-This post describes the usage of ***asynchronous API*** on the client and server side.
-The term async will be sometimes used interchangeably with the term asynchronous in this chapter.

 <!--more-->

 * TOC
 {:toc}

+This post describes the usage of ***asynchronous API*** on the client and server side.
+The term async will be sometimes used interchangeably with the term asynchronous in this chapter.

 ## Asynchronous Server API